jonwalz/coinlist/README.md

 ## Potential improvements

--One of the benefits of using tailwind with shadcn is the easy of configuring a design system.
+- One of the benefits of using tailwind with shadcn is the easy of configuring a design system.
 I did not utilize this feature in this repo (thus far) but it's a powerful way (if done right) to obtain visual consistency across the UI.

 - I have not considered responsive design in this experiment which would be a substantial improvement.